McTavishLab/R_OpenTree_tutorials/_episodes/03-broken-taxa.md

 questions:
 - "How do I detect a broken taxon?"
 objectives:
-- "Know what functions are available to get taxon information"
+- "Use the function is_in_tree()"
 - "Understand outputs from those functions"
 keypoints:
-- "taxonomic tree..."
+- "It is not possible to get a subtre from an _ott id_ that is not in the synthetic tree"
 ---

 We say that a taxon is "broken" when its _ott id_ is not assigned to a node in the synthetic tree.